 SEE CHANGE

 SEE Change was an EU Madad-funded program designed to build a working social entrepreneurship ecosystem in Lebanon's Bekaa, North Lebanon, and Mount Lebanon regions.
 It ran on a three-organization implementation: COSV alongside Oxfam Great Britain and the Beyond Reform and Development / Irada Group, with funding routed through the EU's Madad Trust Fund in response to the Syrian refugee crisis and Lebanon's deepening economic collapse.
 The project's premise was that the social economy, the network of social enterprises and the support organizations around them, could absorb pressure that neither traditional employment markets nor humanitarian aid alone could handle.
+The project ran from September 2020 to September 2023 on a budget of EUR 2.3 million, and I joined COSV in 2022, in its final year.

 The communities it served were mixed.
 Lebanese, Palestinian, and Syrian men and women in three regions where the labour market had narrowed sharply and where refugee and host populations were sharing increasingly fragile services.
 The project's theory of change was specific.
 Identify Social Enterprises (SEs) that were already operating or could be started; build out the Social Entrepreneurship Support Organizations (SESOs) that train, advise, and accredit them; then knit those two layers into a functioning ecosystem with skills transfer between local Lebanese SESOs and international counterparts.
 Underneath that work ran a slower stream of policy advocacy, since social entrepreneurship in Lebanon had no clean legal or institutional framework at project start.
 Success meant SEs that survived past the funding period, SESOs that kept operating after the international partners stepped back, and a policy conversation that did not reset to zero when the project closed.